metallb/metallb/website/content/configuration/_advanced_ipaddresspool_configuration.md

 It will first select the `IPAddressPool` with the lowest `priority` number (i.e., `priority=1` is the highest priority).
-If the `priority` field is unset or set to `0`, it will have the lowest priority (meaning that it will be the last pool to be used).
+If the `priority` field is unset or set to `0`, it will have the lowest priority (i.e., it will be the last pool to be used).
 If multiple `IPAddressPool` objects have the same priority, the choice will be random.